skuratovaN/ibm_functions/README.md

 5. Create API:

     ibmcloud fn api create //skuratova //currency post act --response-type json

-6. Deploing command:

-    ibmcloud fn deploy

-5. Viewing packages, actions, triggers, and rules in the namespace:
+6. Viewing packages, actions, triggers, and rules in the namespace (to make sure that action and API are already here):

     ibmcloud fn list